-Obviously, Greenhouse cannot decide whether its individual customers are obligated to comply with the CCPA, as we have thousands of customers and it is a fact-specific determination.
+Obviously, Greenhouse cannot decide whether its customers are obligated to comply with the CCPA, as we have thousands of customers and it is a fact-specific determination.
 If you haven’t already, we encourage you to consult with your company’s own data privacy counsel in order to decide how your organization can best proceed under the law.

 If the CCPA applies to my company, what are our obligations with respect to the data we collect to recruit and/or onboard our employees?

-- As of January 1, 2020, businesses will be required to provide employees and job applicants with a CCPA notice (see Section 100(b)) at the point that their personal information is collected that includes:
+1) Businesses are required to provide employees and job applicants with a CCPA notice (see Section 100(b)) at the point that their personal information is collected that includes:

 Where does Greenhouse come in?

 With respect to our customers, Greenhouse is a “service provider” under the CCPA’s definition of that term; specifically, Greenhouse is a for-profit corporation that stores and processes California consumers’ personal information on behalf of our customers for a business purpose pursuant to a written contract that prohibits Greenhouse from using or disclosing the personal information for any purpose other than performing the services set forth in that contract.